NTU-ALComLab/Generalized-Toffoli-gates/README.md

 This allows comparison between the proposed simultaneous-driving implementation and the sequential multi-step implementation.

+### `BuildingHammingCircuit.py`

+Builds a Qiskit-based reference decomposition of a Hamming-weight-two oracle on four control qubits.

+The generated oracle flips the target qubit if and only if the Hamming weight of the four control qubits is equal to two.
+The script enumerates the six weight-two control patterns, uses X gates to convert open controls into closed controls, applies Qiskit's multi-controlled-X decomposition, searches over supported MCX modes and transpiler seeds, prints gate counts, and exports the best circuit to QASM.

+This script is a Qiskit decomposition helper for checking alternative circuit-synthesis baselines.
+It is not the QuTiP dynamical simulation script for the average-fidelity plots.

 ## Requirements

-The code is written in Python and uses QuTiP for quantum dynamics simulation.
+The simulation scripts are written in Python and use QuTiP for quantum dynamics simulation.

-Required Python packages:
+Required packages for the QuTiP simulations:

 ```bash
 pip install numpy qutip